Fall Reopening &

 Some elements of planning, such as those associated with COVID-19 awareness and safety precautions implemented by Clayton State; as well as reviewing faculty, staff and students' role in containing the spread of COVID-19 are coordinated with state agencies.
 In the meantime, in accordance with guidance from the University System of Georgia, campus will re-open in a staggered fashion.

 The academic calendar has been adjusted.
-Fall semester courses begin on Saturday, August 8, and final exams will end on Monday, November 23.
+Spring semester courses began on Monday, January 11 and final exams will end on Monday, May 3, 2021.

 Effective July 15, 2020, University System of Georgia (USG) institutions will require